 Many travelers consider Rabat an overlooked gem.
-It is the cleanest major city in Morocco and many people love this city because of the ease in which one can get around — wide sidewalks, friendly petit taxis and a new tram to help commuters get back and forth.
+It is the cleanest major city in Morocco and many people love this city because of the ease in which one can get around — wide sidewalks, friendly petit taxis and a new tram to help commuters get around Rabat and across the Bouregreg River to nearby Salé.
 Rabat has a real European feel to it, with cafés lining the streets, a fine selection of restaurants, and a mix of languages overheard on the streets.

 In Rabat, you can easily dive into art and culture while feeling at ease.
 The Theater of Rabat is home to the Rabati Theater Troupe.
 Many comedies, usually in French or Arabic, are staged here as well as visiting performances from around the world.
 The Goëthe Institute and Institute Français keep year-long schedules of events and as well as the yearly Mawazine Festival which invites musicians from around the world.
 Some of the recent performers have been Alicia Keys, B.B.
 King and Ricky Martin.